-This quick and easy Blackberry Crisp Tart has an oatmeal crust and fresh blackberries!
-This recipe is gluten-free, refined sugar-free and vegan.
+This quick and easy Blackberry Crisp Tart has an oatmeal crust, a layer of quick blackberry chia jam, and fresh blackberries!
+It’s perfect with vanilla ice cream.
+This simple recipe is gluten-free, refined sugar-free and vegan.

 Since I started working for myself, I’ve started spending a lot of time in coffee shops.
 Despite that I stopped drinking coffee for the most part late last year, I’ve spent a good portion of each week this past year mooching off of free WiFi and becoming a regular at a few favorite coffee shops on my street.

 When I’ve been with myself a little too long, I pull myself out of my flour-covered pajamas and head to the small coffee shop a block down from my apartment, or the Starbucks a half a mile down the road.
-Let’s be honest, my choice usually depends on how hard it’s raining – the harder it’s raining, the more likely I’m taking the shorter walk.
-Armed with my green tea or coconut milk green tea latte (respectively), I can find new inspiration.
+Let’s be honest, my choice usually depends on how hard it’s raining – the harder the showers are pouring down, the more likely I’m taking the shorter walk.
+Armed with my green tea or coconut milk matcha latte, I can find new inspiration.

 By far, my most productive hours are while sitting in the company of the fellow self-employed, all of us hunched over our laptops in a weird sort of solitary unity.
 Some days, I’ll spend hours sitting there with my podcast queue streaming, and when I’m done photo editing, writing, and scheduling, it’s dark and the baristas have all changed shift.